theHamdiz/flexi_func/README.md

 }
 ```

 ### 🔄 `fb!` - Flexi Block or Function Builder

-Create asynchronous twin functions & code blocks on the fly with `fb!`, tailored to reduce redundancy and improve code clarity.
+Enhance your Rust arsenal with `fb!`, a versatile macro designed to dynamically generate both synchronous and asynchronous functions or code blocks.
+This macro is engineered to minimize redundancy and elevate code clarity, offering a seamless way to craft adaptable code constructs.

 #### ✅ Synchronous Function

+Create a synchronous function with ease:

 ```rust
 fb!(sync, greet, (name: String), -> String, {